bradleyboyuyang/FTEC5530-Algo-Trading/technical_analysis/readme.md

 ## Description
-Small project that constructs fast long-short backtesting and grid search for parameter tuning in kdb+.
+Small project that constructs fast long-short backtesting and grid search for parameter tuning using kdb+.